mdickers47/flacenstein/README.txt

 flac-gui

-   Maintained until 2015, then abandoned in the face of yet another pointless rewrite forced by mutation in the wxwidgets libraries.
+   Born 2004, died 2015 when it was abandoned in the face of yet another pointless rewrite forced by mutation in the wxwidgets libraries.
 Does not run today and is unlikely to be fixed by me.

-   At different points in time flac-gui worked with cddb for automatic identification of discs, then MusicBrainz when that was the fashion for five seconds, and even an Amazon API for automatic retrieval of cover art.
+   At various points in time flac-gui worked with cddb for automatic identification of discs, then MusicBrainz when that was the fashion for five seconds, and even an Amazon API for automatic retrieval of cover art.
 None of these fancy features ever had a half-life